frouo/lembot-public-website/blog/[25-06-04] how-to-export-lemlist-reports-by-tag-or-all-campaigns-at-once.md

 ---
 head:
-  title: "How to export lemlist reports by tag or all campaigns at once – Lembot Blog"
+  title: "How to export lemlist reports by tags or all campaigns at once – Lembot Blog"
-  description: "Step-by-step guide to export Lemlist reports by tag or export all Lemlist campaigns at once into Google Sheets using Lembot Megabot."
+  description: "Step-by-step guide to export Lemlist reports by tags or export all Lemlist campaigns at once into Google Sheets using Lembot Megabot."
 card:
-  title: "Export lemlist reports by tag or all at once"
+  title: "Export lemlist reports by tags or all at once"
-  description: "Learn how to automatically export Lemlist reports by tag or dump every campaign at once into your Google Sheets."
+  description: "Learn how to automatically export Lemlist reports by tags or dump every campaign at once into your Google Sheets."
 coverUrl: "https://user-images.githubusercontent.com/2499356/209328072-82d60033-5cf2-4083-884b-d7ed541ac6b3.jpg"
 emoji: "🎓"
 date: "2025-06-04"